antkaynak/AntChat/README.md

 AntChat Messenger is a cross-platform instant messaging application that allows users to interact with eachother.
 AntChat is especially popular with end users who do not have unlimited text messaging.

-Welcome to AntChat, the greatest chat application of all time!
 It is powered by Java and JavaFX.
 The server-side runs on Java as well!

 ![alt text](https://github.com/Exercon/AntChat/blob/master/screenshots/antchatlogo.png)